 Of all farms, 54% are smaller than 5 hectares, 75% are smaller than 10 hectares, and those larger than 50 hectares represent only 3% of all farms.
 The data also show an unequal distribution of land: 3% of large farmers own 34% of the agricultural land, while 75% of small farmers share about 25% of the land.
-Due to their low-income family expenditure and nearly 40% for the lowest income groups.10 Thus, the cost of food is critical for low-income families.
-For these families, inflation makes it more difficult to access an adequate and balanced diet.
-Under the effect of rising world prices and the devaluation of the dinar, food prices and consumption rates increased by 49% between 2016 and 2022.
+Due to their low-income levels, small farmers have limited opportunities to engage in extra off-farm activities.